 - Whole Wheat Cinnamon Rolls

 Did you make our vegan peanut butter oatmeal cookies?
 Share with us in the comments below, rate this recipe and feel free to pin the recipe for later or tag us on Instagram if you tried them!
 We’d love to see your creations.

 - 5 tablespoons chickpea liquid

 - 1 ½ cups oat flour (180 g)

 - 4 tablespoons almond milk

 - ⅓ cup vegan dark chocolate chips (60 g)

 - Preheat the oven to 345 °F (175 °C) and line a baking sheet with parchment paper.

 - Add the chickpea liquid into a glass bowl and mix with a hand mixer for 5-7 minutes to obtain a stiff foam.

 - In a food processor, add the oat flour, peanut butter, maple syrup, lemon juice, almond milk, baking powder and baking soda.
-Process to obtain a sticky batter.
+Process to obtain a sticky cookie dough.

-- Transfer into a medium bowl and add the aquafaba on top.
+- Transfer into a medium bowl and add the stiff foam (aquafaba) on top.

 - Using a spatula, gently mix everything to incorporate the aquafaba without destroying its texture.